EDUCBA Logo

 VBA Replace Example 1-8

-Step 8: Now, as we have seen in the VBA syntax of Replace function above now type Replace and select Column A and Y as the first expression of string followed by the words which we need to replace from the table.
+Step 8: As seen in the VBA syntax of Replace function above, type Replace and select Columns A and Y as the first expression of the string, followed by the words we need to replace from the table.

 Code: